Fiserv/point-design-system/docs/design-files/checkbox.md

 # Checkbox

-The checkbox design component in a design system for a product page is a user interface element that enables users to select or deselect options by clicking or tapping a small box.
+The checkbox is a user interface element that enables users to select or deselect options by clicking or tapping a small box.

 </br>